Barrett-Bothwell/Ball-And-Plate-System/README.md

    - Start by 3D printing the top tray and bottom base
    - Once printed mount the motors by screwing them into the two posts
    - Connect the top tray and bottom base together using the universal joint
-   - Finally use the metal clevises and linkage rods to connect the motors to teh top tray
+   - Finally use the metal clevises and linkage rods to connect the motors to the top tray
    - Wire the components as per the wiring diagram provided in the **Wiring Setup** section.

 2. **Software Setup**: